Marquesses in the United Kingdom

-Marquess is a rank of nobility in the peerages of the United Kingdom.
+Marquess is a rank of nobility in the peerages of the United Kingdom, ranking below a duke and above an earl.
+There are currently 35 marquessates.

-In the United Kingdom, and the former kingdoms of England, Ireland, and Great Britain, the monarch is the only authority capable of awarding titles of nobility, unlike the position elsewhere.
-There are currently 35 such marquessates.

 Peerage of England

-The first marquess in England was Robert de Vere, 9th Earl of Oxford, who was appointed the Marquess of Dublin by King Richard II of England on 1 December 1385.
-On 13 October 1386, the patent of this marquessate was recalled, and Robert de Vere was raised to the rank of the Duke of Ireland.
+The first marquess in England was Robert de Vere, 9th Earl of Oxford, who was created Marquess of Dublin by King Richard II of England on 1 December 1385.
+On 13 October 1386, the patent of this marquessate was recalled, and Robert de Vere was raised to Duke of Ireland.
 John Beaufort, 1st Earl of Somerset, the second illegitimate son of John of Gaunt, was raised to the second marquessate as the Marquess of Dorset in September 1397.

 In 1399, he was disgraced, and the king revoked his marquessate.
-The House of Commons of England later petitioned King Henry IV for his restoration, but the King objected stating "the name of marquess is a strange name in this realm".
+The House of Commons of England later petitioned King Henry IV for his restoration, but the King objected, stating "the name of marquess is a strange name in this realm".
 From that period the title appears to have been dormant until it was revived by Henry VI in 1442.
 The only woman to be appointed as a marquess in her own right was Anne Boleyn, who was created Marchioness of Pembroke in preparation for her marriage to Henry VIII.
 The investiture ceremony was held at Windsor Castle on 1 September 1532.

 The Marquess of Winchester (created in 1551) is the oldest surviving English or British marquessate, and as a result the holder of the title is considered the "Premier Marquess of England".
 Since marquessates in England created after 1707 became marquessates of Great Britain and, from 1801, of the United Kingdom, he is now the only English marquess with no higher rank.
 All other marquesses in the Peerage of England are also dukes and use their title of Marquess as a subsidiary title.